shtankoksu/kotlin/spec-docs/function-types.md

 At the moment it's not possible to do `listOfStrings.map(String::length)`
 * Allow functions with more than 23 parameters, theoretically any number of parameters (in practice 255 on JVM).
 * At the same time, allow to implement Kotlin functions easily from Java: `new Function2() { ... }` and overriding `invoke` only would be the best.
+Enabling SAM conversions on Java 8 would also be terrific.

 ## Brief solution overview